Fascinating Symbolic Meaning of the Phoenix

 This bird burns brightly in a myriad of cultures, with each one having their own spin on the meaning of the phoenix.
 Whichever cultural myth you’re consulting, there are some common symbolic themes of the phoenix.
 Here is a quick-list of meaningful highlights…

 According to the Greek historian Herodotus (b: 484 BC), the phoenix was a mythical bird from Ethiopia.
 It was spectacularly large, beautiful and adorned with mind-blowing plumage.
 The historian also reported that the phoenix made a nest cypress branches.
-Rather preparing to lay eggs, the phoenix was preparing to die.
+But not in preparation to lay eggs; the phoenix was preparing to die.
 While sitting in the nest, the bird created a great deal of heat, and set itself on fire from its own heat with the cypress serving as kindling.
 After three days, the phoenix emerged from its own ashes – reborn and released from the sentence of death, able to live on forever.

 Herodotus may have borrowed some of his impressions about the meaning of the phoenix from the Greek poet, Hesiod, (b: 700 BC) who proclaims the phoenix as a brilliant bird who could outlive nine generations of ravens.
-That’s about 90,000 years in Hesiod-time.
+That’s about 90,000 years!